cynthia20njeri-lgtm/Job-Applications-Userform/README.md

-# Job Applications Userform
+# Job Applications Tracker Userform
-# Job Application Tracker

 A user-friendly Excel VBA application designed to help job seekers organize and track their job applications throughout the recruitment process.